 This vine will also do well in a variety of soil conditions.
-It is mainly found growing in moist, but well-drained soil conditions but will grow just as well in dry and sandy soils.
+It is mainly found in moist, well-drained soil conditions but will grow just as well in dry and sandy soils.
 Even though sunlight will bring more color, it can also tolerate shady areas of your garden or landscape as it is very versatile.
 It grows well for those near the coast as it can endure salt conditions.
-This vine can grow anywhere from thirty to fifty feet long depending on the state surrounding it and will trail and climb anything it can.
+This vine can grow anywhere from thirty to fifty feet long depending on its state and will trail and climb anything it can.

 Virginia Creeper is For Sale at Tennessee Wholesale Nursery with Quick Shipping and Low Prices